Watson Appraisal Services, Inc upholds the utmost professional ethics

-Appraising is a profession, and appraisers are professionals.
-The rigors of becoming a licensed appraiser have increased more than ever before.
-So it goes without question in this day and age that real estate appraisal can certainly be dubbed a profession as opposed to a trade.
-In our field, as with any profession, we must follow strict ethical considerations.
+We consider our our job a profession.
+Requirements to become a licensed appraiser have become more difficult than ever before.
+So it goes without question in this day and age that real estate appraisal can definitely be considered a profession rather than a trade.
+In our field, as with any profession, we have a strict ethical code.

 Watson Appraisal Services, Inc has worked hard for its track record for performing appraisals with the highest of ethics.
-Contact us today to learn more.
+To learn more Contact us

-In some cases appraisers will have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
-Typically the third parties are explicitly defined in the appraisal report.
-An appraiser's fiduciary roll is restricted to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the assignment.
+In some cases appraisers will have fiduciary responsibilities to third parties, including homeowners, both sellers and buyers, or others.
+Those third parties normally are spelled out in the appraisal assignment itself.
+An appraiser's fiduciary duty is only to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the job.

-There are also ethical duties that have nothing to do with whom we share information.
-For example, appraisers must store their work files for at least five years - at Watson Appraisal Services, Inc you can rest assured that we adhere to that rule.
+Appraisers also have rules outside of boundaries of with whom we share information For example, appraisers must keep their work files for at least five years - something else Watson Appraisal Services, Inc diligently adheres to.

-We meet or beat the industry standards and mandates set in place for ethics.
-We can't accept anything less from ourselves.
-Doing orders on contingency fees is never an option.
-That is, we can't agree to do an appraisal report and collect payment on the contingency of the loan closing.
-Another practice that's restricted is doing assignments on percentage fees.
-That is perhaps the appraisal industries biggest no-no, because it would tend to make appraisers raise the value of homes or properties to increase their fee.
+When working on an assignment, we follow the highest ethical standards possible.
+Working on assignments that contingency fees is never an option.
+That is, we can't agree to do an appraisal report and get paid only if the loan closes.
+We don't do assignments on percentage fees.
+That is perhaps the appraisal professions most important rule, because it would tend to make appraisers inflate the value of homes or properties to increase their fee.
 We set ourselves to a higher standard.
-Other unprofessional practices may be defined by state law or professional societies that the appraiser belongs.
+Other improper practices may be defined by state law or professional organizations that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We diligently follow these rules to the letter which means you can be confident we are doing everything we can to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be confident we are doing everything we can to objectively determine the home or property value.

-With Watson Appraisal Services, Inc, you won't have any doubts that you're getting 100 percent ethical, honest service.
+With Watson Appraisal Services, Inc, you can be assured of 100 percent ethical, honest service.